 - Cook your corn: Watch my video on husking corn and then grill it for fabulous flavor.

-- Slice the kernels: Cut the kernels off the steamed or grilled corn.
+- Slice the kernels: Take a sharp knife and carefully cut the corn kernels off the steamed or grilled corn.

-- Combine ingredients: Your saucepan should have the coconut oil heated over medium in a saucepan.
+- Combine ingredients: Your saucepan or large skillet should have the coconut oil heated over medium and ready for additions.
 Then you’ll add the arrowroot starch, salt, and coconut sugar to the oil, stirring to combine.

 - Cook the ingredients: Cook the combined ingredients for one minute.

-- Thicken the mixture: Add the coconut milk, cooking an additional 5-8 minutes.
+- Thicken the mixture: Add the coconut milk to the corn mixture to complete the cream sauce, cooking for an additional 5-8 minutes.
 This will thicken your creamed corn.

 - Adjust seasonings: If you want, taste and adjust the seasonings to your liking.
 May mean a bit more salt or sugar.